ucsd-dsc-arts/dsc160-midterm-group9/README.md

 This section will describe your data and its origins.
 Each item should contain a name of the data source, a link to the source, and any necessary background information such as:
 - What is your cultural data source?

-we scraped both images and storylines data from https://www.imdb.com/search/title/?companies=co0048420&ref_=adv_prv & https://www.imdb.com/search/title/?companies=co0074039&sort=year,asc&ref_=adv_prv.
+-we scraped both images and storylines data from https://www.imdb.com/search/title/?companies=co0048420&ref_=adv_prv & https://www.imdb.com/search/title/?companies=co0074039&sort=year,asc&ref_=adv_prv.
 The two websites show Walt Disnet Animation Studio's and Studio Ghibli's movies posters (photos) and detailed information, like their published year and storylines.
 - When was it made?

-We scrape data from movies made after 1985 for both studio.
+-We scrape data from movies made after 1985 for both studio.
 - Who created the works?

-For Studio Ghibli's movies, we only scrape images of movies directed by Hayao.
+-For Studio Ghibli's movies, we only scrape images of movies directed by Hayao.
 For Walt Disnet Animation Studio, the images we scrape come from different directors.
 - Is it digital native, or is it some kind of scan, recording, photo, etc., of an analog form?

-The images are all .jpg.
+-The images are all .jpg.

 ## Code